Jassie-Dot/Induction-Program/README.md

 Her words left a lasting impression, reminding us of the importance of values in both personal and professional life.

 ---
+# Day 5( August 2025)
+## ✨ A Journey of Learning and Inspiration

+On this remarkable day, our college timetable unfolded into a blend of learning, interaction, and surprise moments that kept the energy alive.
+Here’s how the day went:

+---

+## 🖥️ **9:30 AM – 10:30 AM: P2P Lecture in TCC Seminar Hall**
+The day began with an engaging **Peer-to-Peer (P2P)** session conducted by our talented college seniors in the **TCC Seminar Hall**.
+They introduced us to the **basics of C++ programming**, explaining concepts in a simple yet powerful manner.
+It was not just a lecture — it was a hands-on experience that sparked curiosity and encouraged us to explore the world of coding.

+---

+## ⚡ **10:30 AM – 11:30 AM: BEEE Lecture (Basic Electrical and Electronics Engineering)**
+Our next stop was the world of circuits and currents.
+The lecture was delivered by **Prof. Simranjeet Kaur** from the **ECE Department**, who guided us through the fundamentals of electrical and electronic engineering.
+The session was a perfect mix of theory and real-life applications, making the subject feel alive and practical.

+---

+## 📐 **11:30 AM – 12:30 PM: A Twist in the Plan**
+The schedule originally promised a **Mathematics lecture**, but to our surprise, it was replaced by a **Physics lecture**.
+The professor’s approach was refreshing, turning the unexpected change into an opportunity to dive into scientific concepts from a different angle.

+---

+## 💡 **Conclusion**
+The day was a beautiful reminder that learning is not just about sticking to a timetable — it’s about embracing every opportunity, expected or unexpected, and making the most of it.